Uintah/Uintah/StandAlone/inputs/Wasatch/TurbulenceVerification/readme.txt

     uvel/vvel/wvel_basename_t0.28s/t0.66s.txt
     for example: vvel_32_wasatch_csmag_t0.28s.txt is the lineextract for the y-velocity field. here, the basename is 32_wasatch_csmag.

-4. Execute energy_spectrum_plot_all(output_filename,base_name, figure_title).
+4. Execute plot_energy_spectrum_all(output_filename,base_name, figure_title).
 Here, the output_filename designates the pdf filename of the exported figure, base_name denotes the base_name in the lineextract output filename, and figure_title is a string that corresponds to the figure's title.
-For example, energy_spectrum_plot_all('ke_wasatch_wale_32','32_wasatch_wale','Wale model, C_w = 0.7') will look for lineextract files with names: uvel_32_wasatch_wale_t0.28s.txt vvel_32_wasatch_wale_t0.28s.txt wvel_32_wasatch_wale_t0.28s.txt
+For example, plot_energy_spectrum_all('ke_wasatch_wale_32','32_wasatch_wale','Wale model, C_w = 0.7') will look for lineextract files with names: uvel_32_wasatch_wale_t0.28s.txt vvel_32_wasatch_wale_t0.28s.txt wvel_32_wasatch_wale_t0.28s.txt